zackluckyf/advanced-social-network/README.md

 ## Documentation

-Run `npm run apidoc` to make the documentation and launch it on port 8080.
+Run `npm run apidoc` to make the api documentation and launch it on port 8080.

 Run `npm run update-documentation` to update the documentation.